xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 1. **Request Arrival**: API receives HTTPS requests (typically on port `6443`).
 2. **Route Matching**: API server determines request type (GET, POST, PUT, DELETE, etc.).
 3. **Authentication**: Verifies identity via API keys or tokens to validate the requests.
 4. **Authorization**: Checks permissions based on RBAC, Webhooks, etc. Are these permissions allowed (relates to the `--authorization-mode api-server` parameter).
-If the parameter is not set, it will default to `AlwaysAllow` - allow all requests without any restrictions.
+If the parameter is not set, it will default to `AlwaysAllow` - **allow all requests without any restrictions**.
 5. **Admission Controller**: Applies policies (e.g., resource limits).
-	1. An Admission Controller in a Kubernetes cluster can be used to enforce policies and validate requests before they are accepted by the API server.
+	1. Enforce policies and validate requests before they are accepted by the API server.
 	2. In this case, enforcing a policy that a certain namespace doesn't exceed a given memory threshold is a potential use case for an Admission Controller.
 This would involve writing a custom admission controller that checks the total memory usage of all pods in a namespace against a predefined limit.
 6. **Validation**: Ensures request data is well-formed.
 7. **Request Handling**: Executes the operation (e.g., persisting data in `etcd`).